Open-Attestation/open-attestation/README.md

 console.log(verified);
 ```

 >**Note:** This method does not check against the blockchain or any registry if this document has been published.
-The merkle root of this document needs to be checked against a publicly accessible document store, which can be a smart contract on the blockchain.
+The merkle root of this document needs to be checked against a publicly accessible document store, which in the case of OpenAttestation is a smart contract on the blockchain.

 ### Retrieving the document data